 Ketamine is a dissociative psychedelic medication that has been used in the medical field for decades.
 Only recently has its mental health benefits been closely investigated by scientists and clinicians, and it has rapidly proven itself to be a potent and effective tool for treating a wide variety of mental health conditions.

-It starts with an assessment that helps professionals determine whether KAT is right for you, answer any questions you have about treatment, and ensure there are no contraindications that may disqualify you from receiving KAT.
+At Plus by APN, ketamine-assisted therapy starts with an assessment that helps professionals determine whether KAT is right for you.
+During this process, you’ll get answers to any questions you have about treatment, and our team will help ensure there are no contraindications that may disqualify you from receiving KAT.

 The effects of just a single session are remarkable, but some people may benefit from repeated KAT sessions to further enhance their symptom relief.